Roque Santana Fernandes

-Roque Santana Joao Fernandes (15 March 1927 – 12 January 2007) was an Indian politician and freedom fighter who was a former member of the Goa, Daman and Diu Legislative Assembly from 1967 to 1977, representing the Cuncolim Assembly constituency.
-He is popularly known as the "Father of Goan Democracy" and was responsible for the introduction of democracy by objecting to the Lt.
+Roque Santana Joao Fernandes (15 March 1927 – 12 January 2007) was an Indian politician and independence activist who served as a member of the Goa, Daman and Diu Legislative Assembly from 1967 to 1977, representing the Cuncolim Assembly constituency.
+He is known as the "Father of Goan Democracy" and was responsible for the introduction of democracy by objecting to the Lt.
 Governor's nomination through his satyagraha.
-He was one of the prominent people that contributed to Goa's freedom struggle.
+He was one of the prominent people that contributed to Goa liberation movement.

 Early and personal life

-Roque Santana Fernandes was born on 15 March 1927 in Velim, Goa, (formerly known as Velliapura), which was part of Portuguese India, during the Portuguese Empire (now in India).
+Roque Santana Fernandes was born on 15 March 1927 in Velim, Goa, which was part of Portuguese India, during the Portuguese Empire (now in India).
 His father was Avelino Fernandes.
-He belonged to the Velliapura (royal family).
+He belonged to the Velliapura royal family.
 He completed his schooling at St. Anthony's High School.
 Soon after his mother's death at a young age, Fernandes moved to Bombay (present-day Mumbai) and resided in a community apartment known as Koud.

 Fernandes was married to Emerita Barreto and had four children, Sanjay, Sahaji, Suhashini and Dr. Sanjit.
-He and his father were also involved in pilgrimage work and escorted people that came from ghats, to show their affection and respect to the pilgrims in Velliapura.
+He and his father were also involved in pilgrimage work and escorted people that came from ghats, to show their affection and respect to the pilgrims in Velim.